-Bereavement Leave may be authorized up to five (5) days, at the discretion of the CEO, may be allowed for a death in the immediate family of a full-time employee.
+Up to five (5) days, at the discretion of the CEO, may be allowed for a death in the immediate family of a full-time employee.
 Criteria for the amount of time off allowed include a variety of factors, including, but not limited to, the need for out-of-town travel and responsibility for handling funeral arrangements.
 The term "immediate family" includes the following: husband, wife, son, stepson, daughter, stepdaughter, mother, stepmother, father, stepfather, brother, stepbrother, sister and stepsister.

-In addition, Bereavement Leave may be authorized up to five (5) days, at the discretion of the CEO, may be allowed for a death of specific other family members.
+Up to five (5) days, at the discretion of the CEO, may be allowed for a death of specific other family members.
 This includes the following: son-in-law, daughter-in-law, grandchild, mother-in-law, father-in-law, sister-in-law, brother-in-law, grandmother, grandfather, aunt, uncle, niece or nephew.
+For Local Area staff, the Local Area Executive Director will manage requests for bereavement leave, in collaboration with the CEO, in cases where extended time off is requested.